 If you've never used Stack Overflow or another Stack Exchange site, you should take a look at Stack Overflow's guide to asking good questions for tips on the best ways to ask for help.

-For more information about using Stack Exchange sites, including where to ask questions about specific GCP services, see Ask technical questions on Stack Exchange Sites.
+For more information about using Stack Exchange sites, including where to ask questions about specific Google Cloud services, see Ask technical questions on Stack Exchange Sites.

 Discussions: Google Groups